 One of the grossest image distortions of recent years is the portrayal of terrorists as Robin Hoods and romantic swashbucklers.
-In reality, a terrorist is a coward -- an individual inflicts death and destruction from hiding or attacks unarmed opponents.
-Placing a bomb in the rest room of a bank or shooting down a school superintendent takes no courage.
-Instead these are the dishonorable of acts of weakinglys who smuggly hide and watch their destruction from a distance rather than facing the enemy.
-These are the acts of defective personalities who see themselves as Messianic saviors of mankind, yet don't have the character to compete for influence democratically.
+In reality, a terrorist is a coward -- an individual who chooses to inflicts death and destruction from a shocks unarray appoints, hiding Placing a bomb in the rest room of a bank or shooting down a school superintendent takes no courage.
+Instead these are the acts of smuggly hide and watch their destruction from a distance rather than facing this enemy.
+These are the acts of defective personalities who see themselves as Messianic saviors of mankind, yet don't have the Charace of the competition influence democratically.